tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: Quality Assurance
 - Definition: The process of evaluating data for fitness for some use and selecting just those data that are fit for that use.
 This includes, in BDQ, the operation of filtering a bdqffdq:MultiRecord bdqffdq:DataResource for a specified bdqffdq:Use Case to retain only the data subset where every associated bdqffdq:MultiRecord bdqffdq:Measure that evaluates as COMPLETE/NOT_COMPLETE has a Response.result of COMPLETE, signifying that all contained records are fit for use for the specified bdqffdq:UseCase.
 - SubClass Of: FundamentalConcept
 - Comments: The output of a BDQ Quality Assurance operation is a set of records (a MultiRecord).
 The records contained in a data set filtered for Quality Assurance will comply with the fitness criteria for the given Use Case, this may include accepting changes proposed by Amendments to the data.
+QA(dr, u) = { dr' | dr' ∈ DR ⋀ dr'.rt = ds ⋀ records(dr') ⊆ records(dr) ⋀ dr ∈ DR ⋀ dr.rt = ds ⋀ u ∈ U ⋀ ∀ me ∈ MEaq(u), ∃ dqm ∈ DQM(dr') ( need(dqm) = me ⋀ result(dqm) = COMPLETE ) }
 - Scope Note: This concept of Quality Assurance encompasses Check and Act phases of Plan, Do, Check, Act of Shewhart (1939).

 ********************